-Just a fun implementation of a coral growth algorithm in Houdini, roughly based on the following papers:
+Just some fun implementing a coral growth algorithm in Houdini roughly based on the following papers:

 J. A. Kaandorp: Macroscopic Modelling of Environmental Influence on Growth and Form of Sponges and Corals Using the Accretive Growth Model

 R. Merks, A. Hoekstra, J. Kaandorp, P. Sloot: Models of coral growth: spontaneous branching, compactification and the Laplacian growth assumption

 The setup is quite simple and basically a bi-directional simulation model in which the environment (sunlight, fluid flow, nutrient concentration) influences the growth process but also gets influenced likewise by the growing structure itself.
 The images below are visualizing this interrelation by showing the resulting geometry after some of the environmental conditions have been changed.

 This is a topic I came across a long time ago when I was confronted with the following question: How do you distribute objects in a way, that for a particular location and for a given time frame, the overall amount of sunlight on the surface gets maximized?
 Well, theoretically it’s quite easy since it is a classical optimization problem but how does one accurately calculate the illuminance values needed to thise?
 The first and obvious choice is probably to use Mantra.
 Even though Mantra is a great path tracer it won’t work because of various reasons.
 But Mainly just because it is simply not meant to be used for daylight and solar analysis but to render huge amount of data and to produce stunning pictures.